 A hospital isn't a building.
 The building is just a helpful tool.
 A hospital is a group of people - doctors, nurses, administrative and custodial staff, and of course, patients - who have come together for the purpose of healing.
-If you doubt this, ask yourself: if you were sick, would you rather go to a group of doctors and nurses without their tools, or an empty hospital building?
+If you were sick, wouldn't you rather go to a group of doctors and nurses without their tools, than an empty hospital building?

 Similarly, an open source project isn't a code base or a license.
 It's a group of people, and the purpose that brings them together.